skopp/msgboy/README.markdown

 * Remove the parseURI and replace by require('uri') when browserify supports it.
 * Add google Analytics tracking in links for referrals.
 * Show stories in blocks for time clarity, but also memory savings, as we can just remove blocks altogether.
 Thanks @beau
+* Add action triggered Msgboy messages: tips (5 votes down triggers an unsubscribe!... when the user votes down for the first time)

 ## Publishers